- For free assistance, call (800) 566-5020 to reach our Consumer Helpline and Small Claims Court Action Centers.

 The Small Claims Courts in New York operate under uniform laws.
 However, the day-to-day rules and procedures (e.g., clerks' office hours and times for hearings) may differ somewhat among the local courts across the state.

 While this information provides a basic overview and some tips, you should consider speaking with an attorney about your case to get legal advice.
-You can also contact one of NYPIRG’s Small Claims Court Action Centers (see list above) to get information, assistance and counseling from non-lawyer counselors.
+You can also contact NYPIRG’s Small Claims Court Action Center (800-566-5020) to get information, assistance and counseling from non-lawyer counselors.

 Before filing your claim you should concentrate your efforts on three main areas.

-First, organize your records and document your actual or projected financial loss.
-In Small Claims Court, claimants must show actual out-of-pocket loss for whatever amount they are claiming.
-Keep all receipts, estimates, canceled checks, pictures, damaged items, etc., that will help establish your loss in the event you go to court.
+First, organize your records and document your actual or projected financial losses.
+In Small Claims Court, claimants must show dollar amounts for actual out-of-pocket losses for whatever amount they are claiming.
+Keep all receipts, estimates for repairs or replacement items, canceled checks, pictures, damaged items, etc., that will help establish your loss in the event you go to court.
 It’s a good idea to keep notes as you go along on what happened, when it happened and who you speak with.

 Claimant – Party who files the small claims court case (called the "plaintiff" in higher courts).